joeldavidson1/Nutrition-API-APP/README.md

 There is also an additional file `locust.py` which can be used to load test the API.

+ Please install .NET, Python, and pip to run this application locally.

  All of the Python code in the application ran using Python version 3.12.

 ## `data-cleaning`
 This directory contains all the files and code for cleaning the .xlsx file with the CoFID dataset.
 If you would like to run the files locally, please install [PostgreSQL](https://www.postgresql.org/download/) on your machine.